mshockwave/portfolio/content/blog/llvm-riscv-bits-per-block.md

 ret
 ```

-The bottome line is that in most cases, LMUL is considered to be "semi-dynamic" -- it might change during runtime, but in a more _deterministic_ way.
+The bottom line is that in most cases, LMUL is considered to be "semi-dynamic" -- it might change during runtime, but in a more _deterministic_ way.

 And that is one of the reasons why RISC-V backend assigns each LMUL (and SEW) a unique scalable vector type -- because it is possible to determine it during compile time.
 In comparison, ARM SVE folds all the dynamic bits into a single parameter, vscale.